Top Hezbollah leader was among the 37 people killed in an Israeli strike on a Beirut apartment block

 BEIRUT, Lebanon — (AP) — An Israeli airstrike on a Beirut apartment block killed a senior Hezbollah leader and about a dozen other members of the militant group, Israel's military said Saturday as Lebanon raised the attack's death toll to 37, including women and children.

+“This is our commitment to the fallen and their loved ones.
+This is our commitment to the residents of the north.
+And this is a clear message to all those who seek to harm us," he posted on X, referring to northern Israel, which has been the target of Hezbollah rocket attacks during Israel's nearly yearlong war with Hamas in Gaza.

+An Israeli defense spokesperson, meanwhile, announced new safety guidelines for northern Israel, including limits on the size of gatherings, ahead of an expected surge in rocket attacks.

-As rescue crews were still pulling bodies from the rubble on Saturday and hoping to find survivors, Israel and Hezbollah continued to trade fire, with Israel launching an intense wave of airstrikes on southern Lebanon, according to an Associated Press journalist in the area.
+As rescue crews were pulling bodies from the rubble of the leveled Beirut building on Saturday and hoping to find survivors, Israel and Hezbollah continued to trade cross-border fire, with Israel launching an intense wave of airstrikes on southern Lebanon, according to an Associated Press journalist in the area.
 The militant group responded by firing a bevy of rockets back at Israel, local media reported.

-Lebanon's health minister, Firass Abiad, told reporters that at least seven women and three children were among those killed in the strike on the Beirut building.
+Lebanon's health minister, Firass Abiad, told reporters that at least seven women and three children were among those killed in the building strike.
 He said another 68 people were injured, including 15 who were hospitalized, and that the casualty figure would likely rise as the search and rescue effort progressed.

 It was the deadliest strike on Beirut since the 2006 Israel-Hezbollah war.